 - Scaling down MUST strictly happen in a sequential order with no other scaling operations (for example, scale up) running in parallel.

-Scaling up or down
+Scaling up or down the cluster

 Future versions of Anbox Cloud will provide a framework which will help to implement such a model.